Explore Australia and earn money. Provide child care to a screened host family.

 Travel and earn money at the same time.
 If that sounds great to you, think about becoming an Au Pair in Australia!

 What do Au Pairs do?
 Au Pairs take care of the children during scheduled hours.
 They help the children with their homework and assist in keeping children’s rooms and play areas clean.
 They prepare snacks and meals for the children, and drop them off or pick them up from school or activities.
 If this sounds like something you’d be really good at, then being an Au Pair in Australia is definitely for you.

 Your host family is screened carefully.
 In addition, you have the ultimate safety net … local coordinators in Australia you can call on anytime.
 All of this to ensure you have a safe, comfortable environment and that your host family is a suitable host.
 Receive a clear set of guidelines and expectations that are set with your host family.
 Through monthly meet ups, make new friends during your time in Australia.

-- Be between 20 and 30 with at least a high school diploma.
-Female Au Pairs are placed very quickly.
-Male Au Pairs can take a bit longer to be placed.
+- Be between the ages of 18 and 30.
+(Female Au Pairs are placed quickly, while male Au Pairs can take a bit longer to be placed.)

-- We can currently take Au Pairs from the United States and Canada, UK, Germany, France, Ireland and Sweden.
+- Hold a Passport from the United States, Canada, UK, Germany, France, Ireland or Sweden.

-- Have previous childcare/babysitting experience, and a genuine love of children.
+- Have previous childcare/babysitting experience with references and a genuine love of children.

-- Be able to commit to 6 months as an au pair.
+- Commit to a minimum of 6 months as an au pair.

-- Provide a medical reference and a background check.
+- Provide a medical statement and a background check.